quantstamp/qsp-staking-protocol/README.md

 ## Deploy to Ganache

 `npm test` automatically deploys the contract to Ganache and runs tests against it.
-To deploy the contract to Ganache manually (e.g., for purposes of manual testing), do `truffle test --network development`
+To deploy the contract to Ganache manually (e.g., for purposes of manual testing), do `truffle test --migrate development`

 ## Hardware wallet